Zonos/amino/build-utils/css/README.md

 <details>
 **NOTE**: ALL OTHER THEME FILE NAME NEED TO HAVE PREFIX `_` SINCE IT WOULD ONLY BE USED FOR GENERATING CSS FILE AND NOT BEING EXPOSED TO AMINO CONSUMER.

 File `theme.ts` in `build-utils/css/constants` is the main theme constant.
-If you are going to update/add new theme, the new theme need to extend the key of variables in `theme.ts` by overwriting the variable in it's own theme file (ex: `_darkTheme.ts`).
+If you are going to update/add new theme, the new theme need to extend the key of variables in `theme.ts` by overwriting the variable in it's own theme file (ex: `_night.ts`).

-To strongly type the key of the new theme constant, use custom utility function `constraintDefinedAminoVar` located at `build-utils/css/constants/utils.ts` (This function would do nothing at runtime but help Typescript to understand and tell developers where the key in `darkStyleList` constant doesn't match with existing key in `theme.ts`).
+To strongly type the key of the new theme constant, use custom utility function `constraintDefinedAminoVar` located at `build-utils/css/constants/utils.ts` (This function would do nothing at runtime but help Typescript to understand and tell developers where the key in `night` constant doesn't match with existing key in `theme.ts`).
-**Ex**: Constraint key constant of `Dark Mode` with keys exist in `Light Mode` (theme.ts).
+**Ex**: Constraint key constant of `Night` with keys exist in `Day` (theme.ts).

 ```
-export const darkStyleList = constraintDefinedAminoVar(theme, {
+export const night = constraintDefinedAminoVar(theme, {
 'gray-l80': '#f5f5f6', // 'gray-l80' exist in `theme` constant, overwrite gray-l80 value => NO TYPESCRIPT ERROR
 'new-gray-l80': '#f5f5f6', // `new-gray-l80' doesn't exist in `theme` constant => TYPESCRIPT ERROR
 ...